 Tekken 7 is known to be the most execution heavy fighting game on the market.
-The fundamentals of the game require precision, movement, timing, and tech to be well efficient in the game.
-The game carries 51 characters total, each of them having about over 100 moves on their movelist.
-However, if you would like to be efficient in the game, you do not need to know all of the moves.
-(Whew!)
+The fundamentals of the game require precision, movement, timing, and tech to be efficient in the game.
+The game has fifty-one characters in total, each with over 100 moves on their movelist.
+No worries, though — you don’t need to know all the moves to be a good player!

 Controller Reference for Learning Moves in Tekken 7

-This is a common controller notation that Tekken players use to communicate through texts since not a lot of players call the moves by their name.
-It has just been an easier way to exchange move and discuss about as well since it has become the universal language for players.
-So if a move were to say “d/b3” according to the chart, you can easily see where you need to input the move on the controller.
+This is a common controller notation that Tekken players use to communicate, since not a lot of players call the moves by their name.
+It’s an easier way to discuss moves, and has become the universal language for players.
+So if a move were to say “D/B3” according to the chart, you can easily see where you need to input the move on the controller.

 10 Best Moves in Tekken 7, Ranked from Least to Most Favorite